alisaifee/coredis/docs/source/compatibility.rst

 ZRANDMEMBER
 ***********

-Get one or multiple random elements from a sorted set
+Returns one or more random members from a sorted set.

 - Documentation: `ZRANDMEMBER <https://redis.io/commands/zrandmember>`_
 - Implementation: :meth:`~coredis.Redis.zrandmember`